Principal Investigator Eligibility and Responsibilities

 vii.
 Manage each research study through active involvement in all aspects of the planning and conduct of the study, which may include the following:

 2.)
-Internal assessment to verify that process and protocol requirements are followed
+Internal assessment to verify that process and protocol requirements are followed, and

 viii.
 Routine resource review to evaluate budget (planned versus actual), staffing for study requirements, and time required to complete activities with given resources.